wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'A maelstrom of arcane energy ravages',
     'The astral sea is visible from',
     'A magical fountain floods',
-    'Giant balloons have lifted in the sky the part of the area with the', 'Granite obelisks surround the',
+    'Giant balloons have lifted in the sky the part of the area with', 'Granite obelisks surround',
-    'Fire lakes simmer under the flying',
+    'Fire lakes simmer under',
-    'An ivory tower rises above the',
+    'An ivory tower rises above',
-    'A crystal-harvesting open-air mine has dug out the', 'A force field protects the idyllic',
+    'A crystal-harvesting open-air mine has dug out', 'A force field protects the purity of',
-    'A magical lamp has absorbed the',
+    'A magical lamp has absorbed',
-    'A WIZARD’s house has been built on the',
+    'A WIZARD’s house has been built on',
+    'A reckless WIZARD APPRENTICE has destroyed',
   ];

  gen_data['magicalhazard'] = [